The 1898 Melbourne Divorce Case

 He also wrote in the 'Herald Of The Kingdom And Age To Come' September 1860 p.202 -

-"Still, on the principle of being "subject to the ordinances of men for the Lord's sake", it would be necessary for such not to marry a second contemporary wife without a legal divorce".
+"But if the unbelieving depart let him depart.
+A brother or a sister is not under bondage to such."
+"Art thou loosed from a wife?
+Seek not a wife.
+But, and if thou marry, thou hast not sinned" - 1st Cor. vii.
+12, 14, 27, 28.
+This, of course, is for brethren in Christ - not outsiders...Still, on the principle of being "subject to the ordinances of men for the Lord's sake", it would be necessary for such not to marry a second contemporary wife without a legal divorce."

 When a marriage has irretrievably broken down, and there is scriptural provision for divorce, it is necessary to appeal to the authorities for a legal recognition of the divorce.
 Cp Romans 13v1; Titus 3v1; 1st Peter 2v13,14; Acts 25v10,11.
-We must bear in mind that legal divorce for scriptural cause is simply a recognition by the authorities of something which has already taken place - i.e. the irretrievable breakdown (by scriptural definition) of a marriage.
-As Robert Roberts wrote above - "Human law recognises this, and we are commanded to submit to human law where it does not conflict with Divine law".
-We should accept his wise counsel on this matter, and not be part of an unscriptural division.
+We must bear in mind that legal divorce for scriptural cause is simply a recognition by the authorities of something which has already taken place - i.e. the irretrievable breakdown of a marriage.
+As Robert Roberts wrote above - "we are commanded to submit to human law where it does not conflict with divine law."
+We should accept his wise counsel on this matter.